aws-observability/aws-rum-web/docs/configuration.md

 #### What is Time to interactive (TTI)?

-Time to interactive (TTI) is a measure of how long a page takes till it is interactive.
+Time to interactive (TTI) is a measure of how long a page takes until it is interactive.
 AWS RUM Web Client provides a plugin you can use to record this measurement.

 #### How is TTI measured by the AWS RUM web client?